 - Optimizes the integration of the subs with one another.

 - Optimizes the integration of the subs with the main speakers if you choose to do so.

 - Optimizes the performance at multiple listening positions simultaneously.

 It does this by calculating gain, delay, and equalization (EQ) individually for each subwoofer.
 This technique is more powerful than the traditional EQ approach described below.

 What is the Traditional EQ Approach?

 When you place subwoofers and main speakers in a room and the measure their frequency response, room modes in the modal region (typically 200 Hz and below, depending on room dimensions) cause large peaks and dips in the measured frequency response.
 A typical way to tackle this problem is to use a digital signal processing (DSP) device that provides parametric EQ for the subwoofers, or the built-in "room correction" of an AV receiver.
-The conventional approach is to apply the same EQ to all subwoofers in order to flatten the measured response at the main listening position (MLP).
+The conventional approach is to apply the same EQ to all subwoofers in order to flatten the measured response at the main listening position (MLP), or to flatten a response curve calculated as the average response over multiple listening positions.
 After this step, you'd typically adjust the subwoofer distance and level settings in the AVR or preamp/processor for best integration of the subs and main speakers.
 After each such sub distance or level adjustment, you'd make a new measurement to determine if the result is good enough.
 In a more sophisticated approach using a DSP device, you might set individual delays for each subwoofer.
 These delays are often calculated once based on the relative distances of each sub from the main listening position, and left at their calculated value.
-This step alone can make a significant improvement but it does not guarantee optimum results.
+This step alone can make a significant change in the response of the combined subs but it does not guarantee optimum results.